cass-kul/cass-kul.github.io/_exercises/5-os.md

 Write a program which reads the name of the user from the keyboard.
 Afterwards, display a greeting message dialog with content *“Welcome [name]”*.
 Make sure your program does not crash when the user presses cancel or gives long inputs.
 Instead, display an appropriate error message dialog. *Hint*: Take a look at system calls 54, 55 and 59.

 > :bulb: Everything placed in the `.data` section is placed in memory right after each other and in the same order that you put it.
-Remember that strings have an arbitrary length and are simply ending with a zero byte (0x00).
-This is because Strings are simply a group of characters (1 byte each).
+Remember that strings have an arbitrary length and simply end with a zero byte (0x00).
+This is because strings are simply an array of characters, 1 byte each.
 However, we also work with data that is organized in groups of bytes, such as a **word**.
-In a 32-bit architecture such as the one we are using here, a word has 32 byte.
+In a 32-bit architecture such as the one we are using here, a word contains 32 bits (4 bytes).
 Whenever you are using the instructions `lw`, `sw` etc, you are instructing to access 4 bytes at a time.
 To speed up these accesses, the architecture relies on word-aligned memory.
 That means that these `w` instructions expect the address to be divisible by the word size (4).
 > When you place a string before data that should be word aligned, you may encounter an error when you want to access this data.
 The solution to this error is an [assembler directive](https://github.com/TheThirdOne/rars/wiki/Assembler-Directives) to tell the assembler to align the next item in the data section according to the word boundary like this:
 > ```text
 > .data